The Predator's Edge (7)

 Phase 3: Systematic Rebuilding

-Layer 3: Long-term Sustainability Strategies
+Chapter 3: Long-Term Sustainability Strategies

 Psychological Maintenance Systems